eltrino/diamantedesk-documentation/upgrade-guide/index.md

 **First and foremost**, before performing any steps aimed at help desk upgrading, make sure you have the latest complete backup of all databases and files of your current version, otherwise, you may end up losing the necessary data while upgrading the application.

-To start the application update pull the changes from the DiamanteDesk repository using the following command:
+**Step 1:** Pull the changes from the DiamanteDesk repository using the following command:

 {% highlight http %}